Bowfishing is becoming a hugely popular pastime that can be enjoyed by people of all ages.

 Can you use LED light bars for bowfishing?

 Yes, you most certainly can.
-And indeed, I’ve included a good example at the beginning of this review.
+And indeed, I’ve included a couple of good examples in this review.

-You can get away with mounting two or three bars around your boat instead of many single/separate floodlights.
+You can get away with mounting two or three bars around your boat instead of trying to install a bunch of individual floodlights.

 What are the best lights for bowfishing?